 Intents describe a goal or task that a user wants to do, such as track a package or book a cab.
 A user interacts with a bot to resolve their intent.
 Make sure that the bot identifies a user’s intent accurately, based on their input.

 A user might say: “I need a room for tomorrow.” or “I want to book a room for tomorrow.”
 The intent of the user is to book a room, though the phrases that they use to convey the intent are different.

-This video describes how intents work in Genesys Dialog Engine Bot Flows:
+While this article pertains to both Genesys Dialog Engine Bot Flows and Genesys Digital Bot Flows, this video describes how intents work in Genesys Dialog Engine Bot Flows:

 When creating intents for your bot, try to create one intent per activity.
 Let’s say your bot is in a gaming domain, and your bot can tell players about their points or book them a table at one of the casino’s restaurants.
 It is a good practice to create one intent for points balance and one intent for booking a table.

 Access intents from the Natural Language Understanding menu

 You can view and manage intents, utterances, slots, and slot types from the Natural Language Understanding menu.